morincer/teamcity-plugin-saml/docs/OktaSetup.md

 # Setting up TeamCity SAML Authentication to Work with Okta IdP

+**Update 2019-09-01** You may now use Connection Wizard - it makes things bit easier.

 This step-by-step guide outlines steps needed to make TeamCity authenticate through Okta identity provider using the SAML authentication plugin.

 ## Pre-requisites